hajipy/go-todo-gin-gorm/README.md

 # go-todo-gin-gorm
-This is a personal learning project using Go, Gin, and GORM to practice web API development and database operations.
+This is a personal learning project focused on mastering Go, Gin, and GORM.
+The frontend uses React, but any frontend framework could be used.

 ## Technologies Used